dlbbld/clean-chess/README.md

 The quick method is speedy but not 100% accurate.
 On the other hand, the full method is 100% accurate, but it can also happen that it does not terminate after hours.

 The quick method is suited for game use, the full method only for research or interest use.
+The low performance of the full algorithm is however not due to the algorithm itself but due to this is only a very elementary first implementation.

 ### Unwinnability
 The quick method has three return values: